Nokel81/automata/README.md

 # function-automata
 This is a NodeJS Finite Automata package.
+This package supports CF-DFAs and CS-DFAs.
+However, all accept states must be context free (which does not reduce the size of parsable languages).
+This package is a 0-look ahead state machine.

 ```javascript
 const Automata = require('function-automata');